-This network only connects to the computer(s) that IPCop is protecting.
+This interface only connects to the computer(s) that IPCop is protecting.
 It is presumed to be local.
-Traffic to it is routed through an Ethernet NIC on the IPCop computer firewall.
+Traffic to it is routed though an Ethernet NIC on the IPCop computer firewall.

-This optional network allows you to place wireless and/or wired devices on a separate network.
-Computers on this network cannot get to the GREEN network except via tightly controlled “pinholes”, or via a VPN.
+This optional network allows you to place wireless devices on a separate network.
+Computers on this network cannot get to the GREEN network except tightly controlled “pinholes”, or via a VPN.
 Traffic to this network is routed through an Ethernet NIC.

 This optional network allows you to place publicly accessible servers on a separate network.
-Computers on this network cannot get to the GREEN or BLUE networks, except through tightly controlled “pinholes”.
+Computers on this network cannot get to the GREEN or BLUE networks, except through tightly controlled “DMZ pinholes”.
 Traffic to this network is routed through an Ethernet NIC.

 Your firewall will need at least 1 Ethernet cable and network interface card (NIC).
 It may need up to 4 NICs, depending on the network configuration you choose and your connection to the Internet.